cloudflare/cloudflare-docs/content/turnstile/frequently-asked-questions.md

 ## What is API Solve Rate?

-API Solve rate is the share of tokens that were siteverified compared to issued.
+API Solve Rate is the share of tokens that were siteverified compared to issued.

 ## What is the difference between action and cData?